GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 When you attack a creature afflicted by a Fell Hand, you may choose to modify the wound result by an additional 2 steps.

 ### 7) Assassin's Training
 You gain training in two weapons of your choice.
+You may expend the use of your Tumble feature to gain a +2 bonus to defense against a single attack you are aware of.

 ### 7) Relentless Striker
 If a foe would dodge your attack, you may use your reaction to ignore the effects of that dodge.
 If you do, you gain a bonus for the purpose of determining if the attack is a critical hit equal to your heroism and an additional +1 bonus.